programming

 }

-Another pitfall to watch out for is when testing whether a number is odd or even using the modulo operator.
-Based on the above findings you should always compare against 0.
+Another related pitfall is testing whether a number is odd using the modulo operator.
+Given that -13 % 2 returns -1 in many languages, you should always compare against 0 rather than 1.

 bool is_odd(int n) {